jkrauska/monte-carlo-pi-viz/README.md

 # Monte Carlo Pi Estimation Visualization

-This project provides an interactive visualization of the Monte Carlo method for estimating the value of π (pi).
+This project provides an interactive visualization of the Monte Carlo method for estimating the value of π (pi) using the pythagoream theorem too.

 ![Monte Carlo Pi Estimation](screenshot.png)